 Stereo or surround?

 Two basic categories of receivers exist: Stereo and A/V. A stereo receiver is designed to operate two speakers at a time, sometimes in multiple rooms.
 Today’s stereo receivers will often feature XM or Sirius satellite radio capability and HD radio tuners, in addition to traditional AM/FM tuners.
 They usually offer a phono input, and some sort of smartphone integration available via Bluetooth or a USB connection, and sometimes support high-resolution audio over the latter.
 Subwoofer outputs remain inconsistent on stereo receivers, but that is changing.
-The same goes for digital audio inputs: In the past they’ve been rare, but the move to increasingly digital music delivery has receiver makers almost always including some kind of digital input.
+The same goes for digital audio inputs: In the past, they’ve been rare, but the trend toward digital music delivery has receiver makers almost always including some kind of digital input.